-The United Nation Research Institute for Social Development has released the report, Transformative Adaptation to Climate Change and Informal Settlements in Coastal Cities.
+The United Nations Research Institute for Social Development has released the report Transformative Adaptation to Climate Change and Informal Settlements in Coastal Cities.

 The report focuses on informal settlers in the city of Jakarta, Indonesia and Ho Chi Minh and their